 Information about Slurm is available at: http://slurm.schedmd.com/documentation.html .
-To assist users in making the transition to Slurm, CHPC is developing a wiki page, Slurm wiki page (work in progress), which will include common slurm commands and variables, a sample slurm batch script, and a translation guide for common commands and environmental variables of the two batch systems.
+To assist users in making the transition to Slurm, CHPC has developed a Slurm documentation page, which includes common slurm commands and variables, a sample slurm batch script, and a translation guide for common commands and environmental variables of the two batch systems.

 There is a hard limit of maximum 72 hours for tangent jobs.